Why does HRR status matter?

 - Help you and your doctor decide how to manage your prostate cancer

-- Help you find out if your family is at an increased risk of developing certain types of cancer, since these mutations may be inherited
+- Help you find out if your family is at an increased risk of developing certain types of cancers since these mutations may be inherited

-*This is an estimate because the studies and data used to determine the occurrence of HRR gene mutation in men with advanced prostate cancer varied in their design and patient characteristics, such as different previous or current drug treatment, coexisting conditions, or disease levels.
+*This is an estimate.
+The studies and data used to find out how often HRR gene mutations happen in men with advanced prostate cancer varied in their design and patient characteristics.
+For example, studies can differ in previous or current drug treatment, coexisting conditions, or disease status.

 Our doctor discussion guide can help you get the conversation started.